 The United Kingdom Modern Slavery Act came into effect in October 2015.
 This Act requires commercial organisations doing business in the UK that supply goods or services and have an annual turnover exceeding £36 million to publish an annual statement addressing the measures taken to mitigate the risk of modern slavery.

-- Contractors to install and maintain traditional and digital outdoor media infrastructure, power and associated works (eg hard and soft landscaping); and
+- Principal contractors to install and maintain traditional and digital outdoor media infrastructure, install power and associated works (e.g. hard and soft landscaping); and

-- Suppliers of outdoor media infrastructure (ie digital screens and ancillary infrastructure and traditional outdoor infrastructure such as paper and paste panels)
+- Suppliers of outdoor media infrastructure (i.e. digital screens and ancillary infrastructure and traditional outdoor infrastructure such as paper and paste and backlight panels)

 Wildstone seeks to ensure that legal agreements with third parties require them to comply with applicable human rights, modern slavery and labour laws and we do not knowingly contract with suppliers engaged in any practice of child labour or human trafficking.